Avergrove/avergroves-learning-notes/docs/deadlock/deadlock.md

         - Some heroes are better when letting creeps push into their tower (Mirage, one poke deals large amount of damage over time if enemy stays in the open)
         - Some heroes are better when pushing creeps in (characters with grenades in their kit, enemies are forced to huddle down into tight corners)
         - If your laning partner is pushing in, go in with them!
 Seriously, it's better to potentially get a 2 KO instead of your laning partner dying alone.. and then you next.
+    - Go understand what your hero does:
+        - I actually played Infernus first because well, let's be honesty his design is sick.
+My first mistake was trying to spend 100% uptime running right on top of the enemy to "maximize" damage.
+But it doesn't.
+Your opponents get ignited the full time the moment you touch them.
+The actual correct choice to maximize dps is to Run at them and start shooting so you get both trail and on-hit procs.
+        - Anyway, a lot of these can be solved by watching how others play.
+The main problem is that you might not even notice it if you aren't aware of it in the first place, again another reason why I say you REALLY need someone to help watch you play and watch your inefficiencies.
+It's really similar to why people recommend teachers when learning music.
+You don't know what you don't know.